top of page

 Topics & Conversations

-Explore how neurodivergent students experience college differently and where misunderstandings
+Explore how neurodiverse students experience college differently and where misunderstandings

 often begin.